-OVERLAP WITH OTHER TRUST POLICY STATEMENTS / PROCEDURES, REGULATIONS AND THE STANDING FINANCIAL INSTRUCTIONS
+7. OVERLAP WITH OTHER TRUST POLICY STATEMENTS / PROCEDURES, REGULATIONS AND THE STANDING FINANCIAL INSTRUCTIONS

-Policy statements: general principles
+7.1 Policy statements: general principles

-The Trust Board will from time to time agree and approve Policy statements/procedures which will apply to all or specific groups of staff employed by The Trust.
+The Board of Directors will from time to time agree and approve Policy statements/procedures which will apply to all or specific groups of staff employed by the Trust.
 The decisions to approve such policies and procedures will be recorded in an appropriate Trust Board minute and will be deemed where appropriate to be an integral part of the Trust's Standing Orders and Standing Financial Instructions.

-Specific Policy statements
+7.2 Specific Policy statements